 Common construction procurement sequence

 Not every package needs every step.
-A simple low-risk package may stop after Round 1.
+A simple low-risk package may stop after one round.
 A complex MEP, facade, civil works, or specialist systems package may need several clarification cycles.What a round represents

 | Round element | Meaning |